unic/FrontendAccessibilityTalk/README.md

 http://unic.github.io/FrontendAccessibilityTalk/

 Note (28th August):
 - The talk will be live-streamed on http://2013.frontendconf.ch/live/ from 3 a.m. to 4 a.m.
 (CEST).
-The
 - Video and slides will be made available on http://lanyrd.com/2013/fec13/coverage/ after the talk.

 --------